-President Trump’s repeal of Grand Staircase-Escalante and Bears Ears National Monuments represents the single greatest attack a president has ever launched against America’s federal public lands.
+President Trump’s repeal of Grand Staircase-Escalante and Bears Ears National Monuments on December 4, 2017 represents the single greatest attack a president has ever launched against America’s federal public lands.
 With the stroke of a pen, Grand Staircase was slashed by 47 percent, with about 1 million acres remaining, and Bears Ears was decimated, its 1.35 million acres reduced by 83 percent to just 229,000 acres.

 This unprecedented and illegal action revokes needed protections from world-class scenic and historic landscapes.
 The maps below show just how dramatic the changes are (click images to enlarge).

 |Bears Ears National Monument||Grand Staircase-Escalante National Monument|

 But more than merely lines on a map, the original boundaries of Grand Staircase-Escalante and Bears Ears National Monuments were deliberately drawn to protect these areas’ remarkable natural and cultural resources.
 Trump’s evisceration of these national treasures puts the following places, among many others, under threat of development and abuse.